Symmetry Fractionalization, Defects, and Gauging of Topological Phases: -Crossed Modularity

 As a simple example, let us consider $G = \mathbb{Z}_p$ and take ${\bf g}$ to be a generator of this group.
 When $p$ is prime, any element ${\bf h} \in \mathbb{Z}_p$ generates the group.
 In this case, every nontrivial ${\{ {\bf g}_j, {\bf h}_j \}}$-sector can be related by Dehn twists to the sector with only a single ${\bf h}$-defect branch line wrapped around a single cycle (see Fig.~\ref{fig:dehnZp}).
 The proof of this statement, and some generalizations, is given below.

-Specifically, in the following we show that for a genus $g$ surface, when $G = \mathbb{Z}_N$, the $(N^{2g} - 1)$ non-trivial twisted sectors can all be obtained by Dehn twists from a small ``generating'' set of generating sectors (the case $N = 2$ was proven in \cite{barkeshli2010}).
+Specifically, in the following we show that for a genus $g$ surface, when $G = \mathbb{Z}_N$, the $(N^{2g} - 1)$ non-trivial defect sectors can all be obtained by Dehn twists from a small ``generating'' set of generating sectors (the case $N = 2$ was proven in \Ref{barkeshli2010}).
 We start by examining a torus ($g=1$).
 Since we are considering a cyclic group, group multiplication will be denoted additively.
-We label the twisted sector by $({\bf g,h})=(m,n)$ where $m,n=0,1, \dots, N-1$.
+We label the defect sector by $({\bf g,h})=(m,n)$ where $m,n=0,1, \dots, N-1$.
 There are $N^2-1$ nontrivial sectors in total.